auravila/DataScience-Capstone/README.md

 ### Overview

-SUMMARY
+Summary:
 The dataset was obtained from https://datahub.io/machine-learning/diabetes#readme but this dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.

 The main goal is to predict diabetes on a patient based on general measurements, body hormones and proteins.

 All patients from the sample are females of Pima Indian heritage (Group of Native Americans living in an area consisting of what is now central and southern Arizona, as well as northwestern Mexico).